10.03.2024

 Open Banking Regulation in Europe: PSD2 and PSD3

-The open banking movement in Europe was predominantly driven by regulatory initiatives.
-Specifically, the Second Payment Services Directive (PSD2) and the forthcoming Third Payment Services Directive (PSD3) are playing significant roles in shaping this movement.
+The open banking movement in Europe began with strong regulatory support.
+Specifically, the Second Payment Services Directive (PSD2) and the forthcoming Third Payment Services Directive (PSD3) are shaping the sector.

 Open Banking in Europe: Market Maturity

-Even though open banking was enabled by European regulation, there is a wide discrepancy in the open banking market’s maturity across the region.
-According to the analysis by Yapily published in 2022, the UK was leading the way, followed by Germany, Sweden and France, while other countries were lagging.
+Although European regulations enabled open banking, there is a significant discrepancy in the maturity of the open banking market across the region.
+According to the analysis by Yapily published in 2022, followed by their new report in 2025, the UK is leading the way with more than 13 million users, followed by Germany, Sweden, and France.
+Other countries are behind, but on a steady incline.

 Open Banking maturity across Europe